 The most important part of setting timers is sticking to them.
 In fact, a lot of times I would set timers three to five minutes before a subject was supposed to end so I had time to wrap up whatever I needed to.

 Go ahead and invest in a Kagan Cooperative Learning MegaTimer.
 This timer is huge so the kids can see it from any area in the room.
 Plus it has different ways to keep and manage time.
 It is worth it.

-I also used my phone for my “every day” timers.
-I used them to remind me when one subject ended and another began.
+You can also use your phone for “every day” timers.
+Set them to remind you when one subject ends and another begins.
 Or as a reminder to go to the library.

-These were especially helpful when I was in a monolingual classroom and had reign over my class the entire day.
-It was much easier (and more tempting) to run over time.
+“Every day” timers were especially helpful when I was in a monolingual classroom and had reign over my class the entire day.
+It was much easier (and more tempting) to run overtime.
 When I was switching with a partner teacher, I couldn’t go over as easily because I had to change kids with her.

 2. Just Move On!

 Which brings me to my second point.
 Just move on!

 My first year I struggled a TON with waiting for kids to catch up and I realized that I was doing them a disservice.
 It really was better to just move on and create routines for students to make up work they didn’t finish, than to allow additional time working on an assignment.